top of page

 Person wrapped in a colorful patchwork quilt sits on a rock in a forest.
 Bright hues of orange and blue; tranquil setting.
 Text: @nakieco.

-Nakie is an Australian outdoor brand redefining what it means to adventure responsibly.
-Best known for their hammocks, towels and picnic rugs, Nakie creates durable, beautifully designed outdoor gear made from recycled plastic bottles.
-Every product is an invitation to slow down, head outside, and reconnect—with nature and with each other—while treading lightly on the planet.
+Nakie is an Australian outdoor brand that is redefining what it means to adventure responsibly.
+They are best known for their hammocks, towels, and picnic rugs.
+Nakie creates durable and beautifully designed outdoor gear made from recycled plastic bottles.
+Every product invites you to slow down, head outside, and reconnect—with nature and with each other—while treading lightly on the planet.

 Sustainability sits at the heart of Nakie’s process.
-By transforming post-consumer waste - plastic bottles, into high-performance fabrics, they divert plastic from landfill and waterways, giving discarded materials a second life in the outdoors.
+They transform post-consumer waste, specifically plastic bottles, into high-performance fabrics.
+This innovative approach diverts plastic from landfills and waterways, giving discarded materials a second life in the outdoors.

 Beyond materials, Nakie is deeply committed to regeneration.